just-hms/jim/README.md

 jim --watch command
 ```

-will launch the command in background and add its time of execution in the database, the time will be visible using the `--show` utility
+Will launch the command in background and save its time of execution.
+The time that the command took to execute will be visible using the `--show` utility.

-__*User input and output don't work using watch*__
+__*User input and output don't work using `--watch`*__